Book Review: John Fowles " The French Lieutenants Woman"

 The novel was published in 1969 and was a best seller.
 Generally, experts feel that this novel is inspired by an 1823 novel titled Ourika by Claire de Duras.
 Ourika is the tale of a young slave girl from Senegal( this was a French colony earlier) who is raised by a rich family in France just after the French revolution.
 The themes of love and despair are common to both the books, but Fowles cannot be accused of plagiarism of any kind.
 This is an original work.

 Fowles like the novel Ourika has set his novel in the 19th century.
 It requires great talent and art to recreate the atmosphere of that period, but Fowles successfully creates a most enticing and authentic scenario.
 This is the strong point of the novel which runs into 467 pages.
-I have read the book twice and both times it read better like old wine.
+I have read the book twice and both times it reads and tastes better like vintage wine.

 The second ending is also plausible as Sarah leaves and later Charles searches for her.
 But she is cold now and is disinterested in the relationship.
 Charles is heartbroken and can do nothing.
 He migrates to America.
 Both endings are part of the novel and Fowles deserves credit for creating a new genre in the literature of multiple endings.